nihlton/mason/README.md

 **Notes:**

+* CSS transitions and animations on element size can foil the resizeObserver.

 * its best to not style direct children of the Mason component, as it could interfer with positioning.
 Wrap your elements in a plain div.
 * The Mason component will apply some styling to the child components, specifically:
   - box-sizing